Fahren1t/Samurai-Game/README.md

     - use closures / anonymous functions
     - You can also do it outside of your project.
 Even in other languages such as F#, Clojure, Julia, etc.

-15. Set up a running **AI Coding** environment!
-Prove it by coding something small.